gillesdelhaes/SimpleWatch/USER_GUIDE.md

   -H "Content-Type: application/json" \
   -d '{"api_key":"YOUR_KEY"}'
 ```

+**Important:** If your service or monitor names contain spaces or special characters, they must be URL-encoded:
+- "backup job" → "backup%20job"
+- "database backup" → "database%20backup"
+- Most tools (curl, Python requests, etc.) handle this automatically

 **How It Works:**
 - Your cron job/script sends a heartbeat ping after each run